-Garlic butter roasted brussels sprouts are a quick and easy healthy side dish you have to try.
+Roasted garlic butter brussels sprouts are a quick and easy healthy side dish you have to try.
 Melted butter, lemon juice, and loads of garlic give brussels sprouts a delicious punch of flavor.

 With only 6 ingredients needed, this recipe is pretty simple to make and requires very little babysitting.
 Butter is melted and simmered with garlic and lemon juice.
 Then fresh brussels sprouts are halved and tossed in the butter mixture, seasoned generously with salt and pepper, and roasted to perfection.

 - Butter - butter is easily interchanged with any cooking fat of your choice and it's still just as delicious.
 Olive oil, coconut oil, bacon drippings, or ghee are all just as tasty as butter.